melteng/jekyll-now/_posts/2018-3-16-work-plan-vr-reentry.md

 ### 5. Deliverables
 - weekly vr experiments
-- series of reflections on women and female-identifying people's experiences in US prison system
+- a final piece using audio, video, and/or photography about women and female-identifying people's experiences in US prison system
-- a final VR piece using audio, video, and/or photography about the experiences of women/female-identifying people in the US prison system
+- a final write up about the affordances and limitations of VR in a low-technology environment like prison

 ### 6. Challenges to Completion